-

 - Head shot (A) costs 3 p.

-- Each player has 7 life points: when all are gone, he's dead.
+Each player has 7 life points: when all are gone, the player's dead.
 (Anyone alive after the shoot-out is a winner.)

 - The traditional game is played for just one round.
-But of course you can play for multiple rounds, say, the first to survive 3 standoffs wins.
+But of course you can play for multiple rounds / wins / losses (see for example Mexican Legends below).

 -